1. What’s your story? Where are you from?

 I am a plain jane.
 I use flat colours and clean lines.
-And a lot of pink.
+And a lot of pinks.
 Pink makes everything look a little better.

 3. What is your favourite medium and why?

-I have started moving from digital back into painting which I am really enjoying.
-I feel like its a little more hands on and more satisfying, at the same time its a completely new medium for me, so it comes with its frustrations.
+I have started moving from digital back into a painting which I am really enjoying.
+I feel like its a little more hands-on and more satisfying, at the same time its a completely new medium for me, so it comes with its frustrations.

 4. What is your artistic process like?